kevynsantos1/ECE-3301L---Introduction-to-Microcontrollers-Lab/Lab4/Lab4p2.X/README.md

-In this program we use 2 seven segment displays to make a counter from 0-60.
-We use one counter from 0-10, and once it hits 10 it resets to 0 and increments the next counter.
+In this program I use 2 seven segment displays to make a counter from 0-60.
+I use one counter from 0-10, and once it hits 10 it resets to 0 and increments the next counter.
 This is done till the second counter hits 6, once it hits 6 it is reset to 0.
-We use an array of hexadeximal values so that the counters can send those sets of pins high to display the proper number on the seven-segment display.
+I use an array of hexadeximal values so that the counters can send those sets of pins high to display the proper number on the seven-segment display.